RajaniKanchadapu/Pokemon/README.md

 # Pokemon

-This is a console app takes type of the pokemon as input and displays strengths and weaknesses.
+This is a console app that takes type of the pokemon as input and displays strengths and weaknesses.

 API used for this console app is : "https://pokeapi.co/api/v2/type"